tyrone-j-roberts/easy-wp-cpt/README.md

 ## Installation

 1. Clone or download the repo into you WordPress theme folder.
-2. Include the file in your function.php
+2. Include the file in your functions.php

 ```php
 include get_template_directory() . '/{class-directory}/PostType.php';